How To Write Sample Email To Approach New Client (+ Templates)

 Keep in mind, if it’s the first email you send to a potential client, they probably don’t know you very well.
 So, it’s important to reference any prior contact (if you’ve had any), and introduce yourself the right way.

-Additionally, try to focus on the client.
+Additionally, try to focus on the client when approaching them with email.

 Chances are, you’re reaching out for new business, but focus on what’s in it for them.
 After all, they get up to 100s of emails a day and most people focus on themselves.